onera/paradigm/training/Python/01_Introduction/introduction.md

 What particularity of the block-distributed approach can you see?
 </span>*

 Ask the other representatives of MPI ranks which tokens they have.
-By doing so, you will notice that the number identifing each token appears only once.
+By doing so, you will notice that the number identifying each token appears only once.
 This **unicity** turns out to be handy for parallel [data sorting](https://en.wikipedia.org/wiki/Bucket_sort), a core tool for parallel algorithms.
 You might also have noticed that the tokens are sorted in **ascending order** over the MPI ranks.